• Skip to primary navigation

 Two more tweaks were made, one minor, one major.
 The former was a simple swap, replacing a small portion of the oats with crisp grain cereal (e.g., crisp rice, quinoa crisps, or even popped amaranth).
 This gives the bars extra textural appeal and keeps them from tasting too dense.

-As for the major tweak?
-In place of regular peanut butter to help “glue” these no bake bars in place, I used peanut butter protein powder (PB2 and PBFit are the most common options).
 This is a type of protein powder, yes, but is just defatted peanuts (i.e., what remains after most of the peanut oil has been removed) that are then pulverized into a powder (a little bit of sweetener and salt is added, but completely naked versions are available, too: e.g., PBTrimmed, PB&Me and TrueNut).
-When the powder is mixed with water or milk, it is, essentially, peanut butter, but with a fraction of the fat, but all of the protein.
+When the powder is mixed with water or milk, it is, essentially, peanut butter, with a fraction of the fat, yet all of the protein.

 If you do not wish to use peanut butter powder, I am happy to report that regular peanut butter works, too!
 You’ll find the option in the recipe.
 You can use other creamy nut or seed butters, too, to suit your nutritional needs.